- Do you need a biscuit joiner?

 - Quick and easy size changes.

-- Has helpful angle measurements.
+- Comes with helpful angle measurements.

 - Good power of 8.5 amps.